cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 # The Cal-ITP Analytics Portfolio

+Now that your notebook(s) are portfolio-ready, it's time to publish your work to the portfolio!

 ## Netlify Setup

 Netlify is the platform turns our Jupyter Notebooks uploaded to GitHub into a full website.